Case Digest

 Fairweather v St Marylebone Property Co Ltd [1963] A.C.
 510

 Where a squatter has obtained a possessory title against the tenant of land, the landlord can obtain an immediate right to possession by obtaining a surrender from the tenant.
-In such a case the landlord has an estate or interest in reversion or remainder, and the tenant’s right and title is not extinguished as against the landlord, but only as against the squatter, and on the surrender his term is determined, not extinguished, so that the landlord’s right to possession accrues at that moment.
+In such a case, the landlord has an estate or interest in reversion or remainder, and the tenant’s right and title is not extinguished as against the landlord, but only as against the squatter, and on the surrender, his term is determined, not extinguished, so that the landlord’s right to possession accrues at that moment.
 A squatter barred by adverse possession the right of the tenant under a 99-year lease of land and afterwards the tenant surrendered the rest of the term to the landlord.
 The landlord then sued the squatter for possession.
 Held, that he was entitled to possession at once.

 Seddon v Smith (1877) 36 LT 168

-“Enclosure is the strongest possible evidence of adverse possession”
+“Enclosure is the strongest possible evidence of adverse possession.”